 - What is the impact at the individual level of not belonging to a deputy subgroup or clique?
 Two-thirds of subgroup invitees indicated that not belonging to a subgroup did not negatively impact a deputy's training opportunities, work assignments, or opportunities for career advancement or promotion.
 That said, between 20 and 25 percent of those who had never been invited to join a subgroup indicated that not belonging negatively impacted all three areas.
-Midlevel managers' assessment of the impact at the individual level varied somewhat: One out of five indicated that not belonging to a subgroup limited a deputy's training opportunities, one out of three indicated that not belonging negatively affected a deputy's work assignments, and one out of four indicated that not belonging limited deputies' opportunities for career advancement and promotion. - What is the impact of deputy subgroups or cliques on the workplace and LASD as a whole?
+Midlevel managers' assessment of the impact at the individual level varied somewhat: One out of five indicated that not belonging negatively affected a deputy's work assignments, and one out of four indicated that not belonging negatively affected a deputy's work assignments, and one out of four indicated that not belonging limited deputies' opportunities for career advancement and promotion. - What is the impact of deputy subgroups or cliques on the workplace and LASD as a whole?
 A majority of midlevel managers and subgroup invitees agreed that subgroups had no effect on the daily operations of their station or unit.
 Further, two-thirds of both set of respondents agreed that most deputies know who is in the group and who is not. - In terms of positive impacts, two-thirds of subgroup invitees agreed with the statement that deputy subgroups help motivate others within the station or unit, while a third of midlevel managers agreed with this statement. - In terms of negative impacts, a third of midlevel managers and a quarter of subgroup invitees agreed that the presence of deputy subgroups can hurt morale within the station or unit.
 A third of both groups of respondents agreed that the presence of deputy subgroups or cliques can make nonmembers want to leave or avoid certain stations or units.
 In addition, two-thirds of midlevel managers and half of invitees agreed that deputy subgroups' behavior had negatively impacted community perceptions of LASD. - With respect to the media's portrayal of subgroups, half of midlevel managers and 78 percent of subgroup invitees agreed that subgroups were not as harmful as the media makes them out to be. - What are their views regarding supervisors' approach to deputy subgroups or cliques?
 Half of midlevel managers and two-thirds of subgroup invitees agreed that supervisors were aware of subgroups' conduct.
 One out of four midlevel managers and two-thirds of invitees also agreed that supervisors formally discipline improper or unethical behavior by subgroup or clique members.
 However, a third of midlevel managers and half of invitees indicated that supervisors do not consider deputy subgroups or cliques to be problematic.
-Fifteen percent of midlevel managers and 16 percent of subgroup invitees agreed that supervisors are too lenient on deputy subgroup or clique members.
-When asked whether supervisors should discourage deputies from joining subgroups or cliques, 19 percent of midlevel managers and 16 percent of subgroup invitees responded that they should.
+Fifteen percent of midlevel managers and 16 percent of subgroup invitees agreed that supervisors should discourage deputies from joining subgroups or cliques, 19 percent of midlevel managers and 16 percent of subgroups or cliques, 19 percent of midlevel managers and 16 percent of subgroups or cliques, 19 percent of midlevel managers and 16 percent of subgroups or cliques, 19 percent of midlevel managers and 16 percent of subgroups or cliques, 19 percent of midlevel managers and 16 percent of subgroups or cliques, 19 percent of midlevel managers and 16 percent of subgroups or cliques, 19 percent of midlevel managers and 16 percent of subgroup invitees responded that they should.